 Specifically – Sodium Lauryl Sulfate & Sodium Laureth Sulfate/ Sodium Lauryl Ether Sulfate (SLS/ SLES).
 Sulfates are harsh detergents that are also toxic to aquatic life.
 The water that is drained from our homes is eventually cleaned in sewage processing facilities, but on its way to the facilities, it comes in contact with our environment and can harm wildlife and pollute our water.

-Phosphates help to balance the pH of the detergents and chelate minerals found in hard water like lime and magnesium.
-They do make laundry detergents more effective, BUT they are very harmful to both humans and wildlife.
-Exposure to phosphates in humans is linked to cardiovascular disease, osteoporosis and even death!
+Phosphates help balance the detergents' pH and chelate minerals found in hard water like lime and magnesium.
+They make laundry detergents more effective, BUT they are very harmful to humans and wildlife.
+Exposure to phosphates in humans is linked to cardiovascular disease, osteoporosis, and even death!

 In the 1970’s, the US government recognized the problem with phosphorous pollution.
 It was found that residues from fertilizers and cleaners were causing excessive growth of algae in fresh water lakes and streams.
 This nutritional enrichment is referred to as eutrophication.
 Phosphates have the ability to enter back into the environment unchanged through sewage from both detergents and human waste and could cause oxygen depletion in waterways.
 When growth of aquatic plants is over stimulated they seasonally die and rot, using up the oxygen dissolved in the water.
 Fish die of oxygen deficiency and are for a time replaced by scavengers. (source)